/ 22 Jul, 2025

 Determining the appropriate device classification for Software as a Medical Device (SaMD) under the EU’s regulatory framework is crucial for manufacturers aiming for regulatory approval and market access.

-The IMDRF framework proposes four categories for SaMD (I-IV) that help manufacturers systematically evaluate their software’s clinical risk, particularly when used in conjunction with the risk matrix provided by MDCG 2019-11 rev.1.
-It is important to demonstrate how these frameworks and rules apply for the device under evaluation with a clear, well-documented rationale to support the proposed device class.
+The IMDRF framework proposes four SaMD categories (I-IV) that help manufacturers systematically evaluate their software’s clinical risk, particularly when used in conjunction with the risk matrix provided by MDCG 2019-11 rev.1.

-Understanding the clinical context of the device
+Understanding the clinical context

 Common pitfalls

-Using risk controls to justify lower device classifications
+1. Using risk controls to justify lower device classifications

-Multi-use device classification
+1. Multi-use device classification

 Devices capable of being used across multiple clinical conditions, users, and use environments are becoming increasingly common.
 When a device can be used across multiple circumstances, it should be categorised by the most severe case that applies based on the intended purpose and description of use (IMDRF 7.1).
-A device that has the general population as its intended target population would include vulnerable populations such as paediatric and other high-risk populations, and thus would entail higher potential risks.
-Therefore, the most severe conditions should be described in the rationale for the device classification, unless such populations are clearly excluded in the intended target population.

-“The device does not replace clinical judgement”
+1. “The device does not replace clinical judgement”

-Manufacturers may argue that their device “does not replace clinical judgement” as a justification for a lower severity healthcare situation or condition, however this is not considered sufficient evidence to think the healthcare situation or condition is mitigated.
-The severity of the healthcare situation or condition considers the intended conditions, users, use environment, and target population.
-Additionally, it is important to consider how the device affects clinical workflow and may introduce bias into clinical judgement.
-The device not replacing clinical judgement solely implies that the significance of the information provided by the SaMD at most drives clinical management.
+Manufacturers may argue that their device “does not replace clinical judgement” as a justification for a lower-severity healthcare situation or condition, however this is not considered sufficient evidence to think the healthcare situation or condition is mitigated.
+Their severity takes into account the intended conditions, users, use environment, and target population.

-Determining the seriousness of a deterioration in a patient’s state of health
+1. Determining the seriousness of a deterioration in a patient’s state of health

-MDCG 2019-11 rev.1 clarifies that whether “such decisions, if based on incorrect information from the MDSW (Medical Device Software), are reasonably likely to have an impact” on patient health, should be the basis for determining a higher risk class.
-Therefore, if the device fails to diagnose an indolent condition with subsequent prognostic implications being non-serious, it is reasonable to consider that this is a non-serious situation or condition.
-The bottom line is to consider the most reasonably likely worst-case scenario when thinking about risk and classification.
+MDCG 2019-11 rev.1 clarifies that whether or not “such decisions, if based on incorrect information from the MDSW (Medical Device Software), are reasonably likely to have an impact” (on patient health) should be the basis for determining a higher risk class.

 Key takeaways

-- If the device serves multiple purposes or populations, classification must align with the highest-risk intended scenario, condition or population described in its intended use.
+• If the device serves multiple purposes or populations, classification must align with the highest-risk intended scenario, condition, or population described in its intended use

 In an evolving regulatory landscape, achieving the correct SaMD classification is not just a procedural step, it’s a decision grounded in clarity of purpose, clinical understanding, and robust justification.
 Getting it right from the outset ensures not only compliance, but trust, credibility, and access to the patients who need it.